04 May 2023 //

 The final step is orienting the product.
 Containers often arrive at the packaging line haphazard and disoriented.
 The bottles must be converted from random to uniform orientation for packaging.

-bottle orientation machine helps ensure all containers move down the production line in the same position.
+A bottle orientation machine helps ensure all containers move down the production line in the same position.
 It rotates and turns any incorrectly positioned containers to the proper orientation.
 The type of container and direction it must be turned will determine the required machine type.

 Many orientation machines only orient containers vertically.
 In some cases, axial container orientation is needed after vertical orientation.
 A secondary or axial orientation machine can accomplish this step.